 We are very excited to bring you the Family Interventions for Psychosis and Bipolar Experiences course.
 The course now covers CMHTs as well as EI services, and is part of the training initiative to enable the delivery of the Early Intervention Access and Waiting Times Targets.

 This course complements our already highly successful and expanding portfolio of IAPT programmes: the Doctorate in Clinical Psychology and the MSc Psychological Therapies.
 We also have a firm commitment to evidence-based clinical practice and as such we endeavour to ensure all of our training programmes are firmly embedded within current research.

-Teaching consists of 10 taught days and 6 months of supervised practice.
+Teaching consists of 10 taught days and 10 supervision sessions all delivered online.

-Teaching will include core modules laying foundations for collaborative systemic practice, developing knowledge and skills for holding family and network meetings.
-It will also cover specalist knowledge focusing on psychoeducational, behavioural, cognitive behavioural, solution focused and systemic work with families within serious mental health contexts within NICE guidelines.
+This will include core modules laying foundations for collaborative systemic practice, developing knowledge and skills for holding family and network meetings.
+It will also cover specialist knowledge focusing on psychoeducational, behavioural, cognitive behavioural, solution-focused and systemic work with families within serious mental health contexts within NICE guidelines.

 You will learn through: